-3.9 The position of Science Policy Adviser was created in the Office of Strategy and Policy and staffed for the first time in 2013.
-This ensured ample support for the work of SAB and its temporary working groups (TWGs), and greatly facilitated the OPCW's effort to deepen its outreach into relevant scientific communities.
-WGRC-4/S/1 page 14

-- 3.10 The Secretariat has facilitated the increased engagement of States Parties with the SAB, whose briefings to States Parties and the policy-making organs are regularly scheduled.
+- 3.9 The position of Science Policy Adviser was created in the Office of Strategy and Policy and staffed for the first time in 2013.
+This ensured ample support for the work of SAB and its temporary working groups (TWGs), and greatly facilitated the OPCW's effort to deepen its outreach into relevant scientific communities. - 3.10 The Secretariat has facilitated the increased engagement of States Parties with the SAB, whose briefings to States Parties and the policy-making organs are regularly scheduled.
 This included a briefing by the SAB Chairperson to the Third Review Conference, the first time such a briefing was conducted.
 A highly interactive "Science for Diplomats" initiative supports informal discourse on science relevant to the Convention.
 Secretariat briefings on science and technology also regularly occur at the annual meetings of the National Authorities and the new diplomat induction workshop.
-These activities have raised the visibility of the SAB and helped to inform States Parties about the science and technical dimensions of implementation of the Convention. - 3.11 The Secretariat has made science and technology more visible externally with the launch of a special science and technology section on the OPCW website which provides access to scientific materials and the work of the SAB.
+These activities have raised the visibility of the SAB and helped to inform States Parties about the science and technical dimensions of implementation of the Convention. - 3.11 The Secretariat has made science and technology more visible externally with the launch of a special science and technology section on the OPCW website, which provides access to scientific materials and the work of the SAB, and the use of social media and scientific publications to further disseminate this information.